 Through Alliance Building Services, or Alliance, First Quality Maintenance, L.P., or First Quality, provides cleaning, extermination and related services, Classic Security LLC provides security services, Bright Star Couriers LLC provides messenger services, and Onyx Restoration Works provides restoration services with respect to certain properties owned by us.
 Alliance is partially owned by Gary Green, a son of Stephen L. Green, the chairman of our board of directors.
 In addition, First Quality has the non-exclusive opportunity to provide cleaning and related services to individual tenants at our properties on a basis separately negotiated with any tenant seeking such additional services.
-The Service Corp. has entered into an arrangement with Alliance whereby it will receive a profit participation above a certain threshold for services provided by Alliance to certain tenants at certain buildings above the base services specified in their lease agreements.
-Alliance paid the Service Corporation approximately \$2.2 million, \$1.8 million and \$1.4 million for the years ended December 31, 2010, 2009 and 2008, respectively.
-We paid Alliance approximately \$14.2 million, \$14.9 million for three years ended December 31, 2010, respectively, for these services (excluding services provided directly to tenants).
+The Service Corporation has entered into an arrangement with Alliance whereby it will receive a profit participation above a certain threshold for services provided by Alliance to certain tenants at certain buildings above the base services specified in their lease agreements.
+The aggregate amount of fees Alliance paid to the Service Corporation was approximately \$2.7 million in 2011, \$2.2 million in 2010 and \$1.8 million in 2009.
+The aggregate amount of fees we paid to Alliance for these services (excluding services provided directly to tenants) was approximately \$1.1 million in 2011, \$1.2 million in 2010 and \$1.4 million in 2010 and \$1.4